jahed/node-aws-lambda-package/README.md

 ## Reasoning

 A lot of ZIP tools assume Windows line separators (`\`) are okay.
 AWS Lambda however doesn't support these separators.
+So I made this project to work across systems and remove as many caveats as possible.